hcschuetz/quine/README.md

   or use the `diff` option `--strip-trailing-cr` to ignore these differences in the line break representation.

-* While our quine is a *program* emitting its own source code, various JS quines found on the web are *functions* emitting their source code.
-A test invocation must explicitly call that function.
+* Various JS quines found on the web are *expressions* or *functions* emitting or evaluating to their source code.
+  A test invocation must explicitly call that expression or function.
+  In contrast, our quine is a *program* emitting its own source code.

 * Our requirement above (the program emits its own source code) is trivially fulfilled by the empty JS program, which emits nothing.